RilaShu/unet-model-aerial-images/README.md

-# unet-model for aerial images (or ohter images)
+# unet-model for aerial images (or other images)
 - **Abstract**<br>
-UNET model for RGB images, using aerial images as an example.
+U-NET model for RGB images, using aerial images as an example.
 - **Codes**<br>
 **1. unet_model**<br>
 Code for UNET model, includes data enhancement(data.py), model(model.py), train(main.py) and prediction(prediction.py).<br>